 Should I be concerned about pets or other animals and COVID-19?

-While this virus seems to have emerged from an animal source, it is now spreading from person-to-person.
-There is no reason to think that any animals, including pets in the United States might spread COVID-19 to people or be a source of infection with this new coronavirus.
-To date, the CDC has not received any reports of pets or other animals becoming sick with COVID-19 outside of the U.S., and the first case of an animal testing positive in the U.S. was a tiger at the Bronx Zoo in New York City.
+While this virus is most likely to have emerged from an animal source, it is now spreading from person-to-person.
+There is no evidence that any companion animals in the United States might spread COVID-19 to people or be a source of infection with this new coronavirus.
+To date, the CDC has received few reports of pets becoming sick with COVID-19 outside of the U.S., and the first case of an animal testing positive in the U.S. was a tiger at the Bronx Zoo in New York City.

 What does it mean to be quarantined?

 Quarantine means separating a person or group of people who have been exposed to a contagious disease, but have not developed illness, from others who have not been exposed, in order to prevent the possible spread of that disease.

 I am planning to travel internationally.
 Will COVID-19 affect my plans?

 Visit the Department of State website for guidance on international travel.
 Travelers should remember that this is a rapidly evolving situation and travel advisories may change from day to day.
 Per CDC guidance, you are considered to be at risk for COVID-19 if you have traveled internationally, have had close contact with a person known to have COVID-19 or are undergoing evaluation for COVID-19, or returned from a cruise all within the past 14 days.

 Am I at risk for COVID-19 from a package or products shipping from China?

 There is no very low risk of spread from products or packaging that are shipped.
 Currently, there is no evidence to support transmission of COVID-19 associated with imported goods and there have not been any cases of COVID-19 in the United States associated with imported goods.